Thesis Submission and Examination

 - Softcopy (pdf format) of the thesis in CD-ROM

 Note: Students of the Yong Loo Lin School of Medicine are required to submit a copy of the Turnitin report endorsed by their supervisor to the Department.
-PhD students from SoM are also required to submit a copy of the Thesis Advisory Committee (TAC) report for the final semester to their Department.
+PhD students from NUS Medicine are also required to submit a copy of the Thesis Advisory Committee (TAC) report for the final semester to their Department.

 ii.
 After the necessary requirement checks, completing the Form and forwarding the thesis to the internal examiner(s), Department to: